 7. Disable the Bravia Sync Control

 If you have tried the above options, but your TV is still turning on when it feels appropriate, you may have to turn off the Bravia Sync Control.
-When you turn this option off you won’t be able to control external devices with the Sony remote.
+When you turn this option off you won’t be able to control external devices (such as Firestick) with the Sony remote.
 You can still use them, but you’ll have to manually control them or use their remotes.

 To turn off BRAVIA SYNC:

 - Open the HOME menu on your remote.

 - Scroll down to WATCHING TV and click it.

 - Find the EXTERNAL INPUTS option and open that menu.

 - Then switch off the BRAVIA SYNC CONTROL.